HMPO/hmpo-form-wizard/README.md

 The minimum amount of configuration for a wizard step is the `next` property to determine where the user should be taken after completing a step.
 A number of additional properties can be defined.

 * `fields` - specifies which of the fields from the field definition list are applied to this step.
 Form inputs which are not named on this list will not be processed.
 Default: `[]`
 * `template` - Specifies the template to render for GET requests to this step.
-Defaults to the route (without railing slash)
+Defaults to the route (without trailing slash)
 * `backLink` - Specifies the location of the step previous to this one.
 If not specified then an algorithm is applied which checks the previously visited steps which have the current step set as `next`.
 * `controller` - The constructor for the controller to be used for this step's request handling.
 The default is an extension of the [hmpo-form-controller](https://www.npmjs.com/package/hmpo-form-controller), which is exported as a `Controller` property of this module.
 If custom behaviour is required for a particular form step then custom extensions can be defined - see [Custom Controllers](#custom-controllers)